Qiskit/qiskit_sphinx_theme/docs_guide/apidocs/api_guidelines.rst

 them evenly between 2 examples.
 That way you avoid having an overloaded example and a user can see how some of the default values work.

-Avoid adding more than 3 code cells.
+Avoid adding more than 3 code examples.
+Too many examples make the page noisy.
+If you want to demonstrate more functionalities, please consider writing a dedicated :ref:`how-to guide <how-to>`.

 3. Don't over complicate nor oversimplify the steps to get the input arguments
 ==============================================================================